pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 To resolve this issue, we did the following:

-1. Opened the browser’s `upload` window so users could choose a file and upload it to TiDB:
+1. Opened the browser's `upload` window so users could choose a file and upload it to TiDB:

     ```go
     js.Global().Get("upload").Invoke(js.FuncOf(func(this js.Value, args []js.Value) interface{} {